 To learn how to fight depression alone can also be difficult.
-It may require medicine, counselling or a change in lifestyle, or a combination of all these treatments.
-The psychologist or expert treating the depression may recommend a few activities to keep the person engaged and energized, and it is important that the treatment be followed as long as required.
+It may require medicine, counselling a change in lifestyle, or a combination of all these treatments.
+The psychologist or expert treating the depression may recommend a few activities to keep the person engaged and energized, and the treatment must be followed as long as required.

-For those whom medical treatment is not deemed necessary, the therapist may recommend the following:
+For those for whom medical treatment is not deemed necessary, the therapist may recommend the following:

 - Practicing mindfulness and inculcating it into your daily activities

-- Practicing meditation on a daily basis to boost mental health
+- Practicing meditation daily to boost mental health

 - Learning relaxation techniques to lower stress and anxiety levels

 Many specialists will ask that the client take up a hobby or a practice that provides an outlet to manage stress and improve mental health.
 These may include the following: